blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 ## Download Mode
 ### MTKClient
 - BROM Mode: Boot ROM Mode
+	- BROM Loads the PreLoader, which loads Android
+	- BROM also has a hidden download mode, which we'll use to flash files
 - PreLoader Mode
-	- One crashed PreLoader to BROM
+	- One crashes PreLoader to get to BROM
-	- This can be done manually, or using MTKClient /
+	- This can be done using MTK Auth Bypass / MTKClient / MTK Meta Utility
 - DA: Download Agent
 - xflash
-## Bypass Mode Protection
+## Bypass Download Mode Protection
+Since MediaTek's BROM mode gives low level access to files, OEMs like Xiaomi and Realme started obfuscating the process of getting to BROM mode.
+This way, we can only access the Download Mode using signed Download Agents.
 ### Universal MTK Tool (UMT)
 - Helps bypass SLA (Serial Link Authentication), DAA (Download Agent Authentication) and SBC
 - Without this, one would need to supply an AUTH file to use SP Flash Tool
 ### MTK Auth Bypass
+- It works based on an exploit, called Kamakiri [(see here)](https://www.xda-developers.com/bypass-mediatek-sp-flash-tool-authentication-requirement/).
+- It sets SLA and DAA to 0 during the PreLoader stage
+-
 ## Flash Utility
-- SP (SmartPhone) Flash Tool
+- MediaTek SP (SmartPhone) Flash Tool
+- Qualcomm EDL (Emergency Download Mode)
 # Drivers
 - For SoC USB Interfaces
 	- SoC USB Interface Driver